Latest update: 25.11.2024 | 21.09.2023 | by Lili

 While this system is not perfect (which one is?), it’s quite straightforward and easy to understand.
 For example, a 4.3 rating like the one in the above screenshot indicates that people are generally very satisfied with their purchase and it would be quite safe to buy the product.

-Instead of the usual five stars in various stages of hollowness, Amazon now wants to display only one star, and the number that used to indicate the average of all ratings should now only show the percentage of five star ratings to all the other ones.
+Instead of the usual five stars in various stages of hollowness, Amazon tries the option of displaying only one star.
+In addition, the number that usually indicates the average of all ratings should only show the percentage of five star ratings to all the other ones.

 Reports have noted that Amazon is currently testing the system in Germany and India.
 However, when we accessed Amazon from these countries and several others, we only encountered product pages with the regular rating system.
 This may indicate that Amazon has paused the testing, or maybe even abandoned the new system altogether.